-Provision of information to the Commission and the Agency
+Provision of information to the Agency

 - 1. By not later than [insert date six months from the date of entry into force of the Regulation], Member States shall inform the Agency whether the certification bodies are accredited bodies, recognised bodies or national safety authorities.
-They shall also notify any change in this situation to the Agency within one month of the change. - 2.
+They shall also inform any change in this situation to the Agency within one month of the change. - 2.
 By not later than [insert date 12 months from the date of entry into force of the Regulation], Member States shall notify the Agency of the certification bodies recognised.
-The accreditation bodies as defined in Regulation 765/2008 shall inform the Agency of the certification bodies accredited.
-Any change shall also be notified to the Agency within one month of the change.

-- 3. Certification bodies shall notify the Agency of all issued, amended, renewed, suspended or revoked ECM certificates or certificates for specific functions according to Article 4(1), within one week from its decision, using the forms in Annex V. - 4.
+The accreditation bodies as defined in Regulation (EC) 765/2008 shall notify the Agency of the certification bodies accredited.
+Any change shall also be notified to the Agency within one month of the change. - 3.
+Certification bodies shall notify the Agency of all issued, amended, renewed, suspended or revoked ECM certificates or certificates for functions as referred to in Article 14(3) (b), (c) and (d) of Directive (EU) 2016/798, within one week from its decision, using the forms in Annex V. - 4.
 All information notified to the Agency under paragraphs 2 and 3 shall be done via the Agency database "ERADIS".
-The Agency shall keep a record of all information notified under paragraphs 2 and 3 and shall make it publicly available.
+The Agency shall keep a record of all information referred to in paragraphs 1, 2 and 3 and shall make it publicly available. - 5.
+The Agency shall address to the Commission a first report on the implementation of this Regulation five years after its entry into force.
+The Agency shall thereafter address subsequent reports on the implementation of this Regulation every 3 years after the first report.